CLOSED FOR THE WINTER SEASON. SEE YOU NEXT SPRING!

 Ripening Date: Late August

 Dark red, large fruit is sweet but mild for eating, cooking and as a dessert apple.
 Annual bearer.
 Naturally semi-dwarf tree growing to about 10-15' in height.
 Short storage life.
 Hardy variety.
 Does very well without spraying.
+Requires pollinator.

 Bloom Date: Mid-Season